chichael-meng/Michael-Cheng-Python-Demo-Simulating-the-Evolution-of-Antibiotic-Resistance/README.md

 Because of all these simplifying assumptions, the data generated is likely not reflective of how a true bacterial population would behave.

-Alternative methods of analyzing the generated data will also be considered.
-The current method of visualizing linear regression is difficult for humans to interpret.
-Adding a regression plane could make it more clear how changes in time, initial phage count, and initial antibiotic count affect bacterial population size or mean ABV.
+Alternative methods of analyzing and visualizing the generated data will also be considered.
+For instance, adding a regression plane to the 4D plot could make it more clear how changes in time, initial phage count, and initial antibiotic count affect bacterial population size or mean ABV.

 ![alt text](https://github.com/chichael-meng/Images/blob/main/regression%20plane.png)